Lifestyle changes, like a healthy diet and exercise, can help with fertility issues

 Common, mild side effects include hot flashes, mood swings, pelvic discomfort and tenderness in the breasts, shares Dr. Attaran.
 Taking clomiphene citrate brings a slightly increased chance (about 9%) of a multiple pregnancy (twins or more).
 Healthcare providers usually don’t prescribe the drug for longer than six months because its effectiveness drops off over time.

-In the last decade, providers have been prescribing letrozole more often as an alternate treatment for PCOS, even though its FDA-approved use is as a breast cancer treatment.
+In the last decade, providers have been prescribing letrozole more often as an alternate treatment for PMOS, even though its FDA-approved use is as a breast cancer treatment.
 This is called “off-label,” which means it’s prescribed for a use other than its stated purpose.

 While a 2005 study suggests that letrozole may increase the risk of birth defects, follow-up research has not shown this to be the case.